 Define Clear Objectives

-Based on the business strategy and your SWOT analysis, define clear objectives for your HR strategy.
+Based on your business strategy and SWOT analysis, define clear objectives for your HR strategy.
 These might involve attracting and retaining top talent, developing leadership capabilities, improving employee engagement, fostering diversity and inclusion, or enhancing workplace culture.
-Your objectives should be SMART – Specific, Measurable, Achievable, Relevant, and Time-bound.
+Your objectives should be SMART: Specific, Measurable, Achievable, Relevant, and Time-bound.

 Develop Key HR Initiatives